-He is a producer and cameraman as well, and has spent the last ten years making documentaries and producing exclusive news stories from Latin and South America for a range of international broadcasters including Channel 4 News.
+He is a producer and cameraman as well, and has spent the last fifteen years making documentaries and producing exclusive news stories from Latin and South America for a range of international broadcasters including Channel 4 News.
 He has covered human rights abuses, the drug trade, immigration and exposed police corruption and the human trafficking industry.

 His exclusive story in 2009 for Channel 4 News about a woman who escaped the clutches of a brutal Mexican gang (reported by Nick Martin) won the Foreign Press Association award that year.